The Orthopedic Treatment Team

 Routine healthcare (including yearly physical exams and immunizations)

 Initial care for conditions that may become more serious or chronic in nature

-While your primary care doctor may treat and diagnose your disease, he or she may
+Your primary care doctor may treat and diagnose your disease.
+They may also refer

 This doctor specializes in orthopedic surgery.
-He or she may also be called an orthopedist.
+They may also be called an orthopedist.

 Orthopedists are educated in the workings of the musculoskeletal system.
 They can

-diagnose bone, muscle, joint, tendon, or ligament conditions, treat an injury, provide
+diagnose bone, muscle, joint, tendon, or ligament conditions.
+They can also treat

 The orthopedist may have completed up to 14 years of formal education.
 After becoming

 licensed to practice medicine, the orthopedic surgeon may become board-certified by